 It’s natural to assume that your view of the world is how most others see it too.

 As citizens of Western culture, we are encouraged to be individuals, which can sometimes make it difficult to understand someone else’s point of view.
 We live in a selfie world, where most people consider their own personal brand above all else when posting to social media.
 We read articles that confirm our personal points of view.
-But, if the past two years have taught us anything (and hopefully they have), it’s that there are many varying views on every topic under the sun.
+We tend to socialize with people who share our same political affiliation and world view.

 But we know that it can be dangerous to make assumptions about other’s perspectives.

-In communications these harmful assumptions may mean sharing messages that are totally off base from what target audiences want or need to hear can be harmful (loss of business), to devastating (loss of reputation).
-Here are three instances where appreciating the perspective of your target audience is essential for success.
+In communications, these assumptions may mean sharing messages that are totally off base from what target audiences want or need to hear and can be harmful (loss of business), to devastating (loss of reputation).
+Here are three instances where appreciating audience perspective is essential for success.

 Although I’m more often on the writing end of proposals, I’ve had my fair share of being on the receiving end, and I can tell you that I’ve seen some bad ones.
 One of the most bothersome things I see is when a company starts off (and goes on for many pages) talking about themselves.
 Yes, knowing the company’s capabilities and credentials is important, but certainly not more important than communicating that they understand my business and my needs.
 As a perspective buyer of your services I’m much more receptive when I know you understand my pain points.
 A better way is to craft a proposal from the perspective of your potential client.
 Let them know up front that you understand their business and how you will address their specific needs.
 Hook ‘em in the beginning and save the flashy resume stuff for the end.